-OVERVIEW: The Dizzy Feet Foundation awards grants to groups offering dance education programs that mainly benefit students from low-income families.
+OVERVIEW: The Dizzy Feet Foundation supports dance education programs that benefit students from low-income families.

-IP TAKE: Dizzy Feet is very approachable, but it does have eligibility restrictions.
-Grantseekers should review those criteria closely before applying for a grant.
+IP TAKE: Dizzy Feet is approachable, but it has eligibility restrictions.
+Grant seekers should review those criteria closely before applying for a grant.

-Grants of up to $20,000 are awarded to eligible nonprofits serving at least 300 students per year, of which 80 percent must be low-income students and 25 percent must be boys.
-Grantseekers should go over the foundation’s selection criteria to ensure eligibility.
+Grants of up to $20,000 support eligible nonprofits serving at least 300 students per year, of which 80 percent must be low-income students and 25 percent must be boys.
+Grant seekers should go over the foundation’s selection criteria to ensure eligibility.
 Past grantees can be found here and past scholarship recipients are here.